Your Stripe Dashboard Is Not a Business Structure

 One blind spot, every two weeks.
 No spam.

-What "structure" means for indie hackers
+What "structure" actually means here

 Visual: Revenue Growth vs. Structural Exposure